EMCYPSAS Crisis Support Worker

 Essential experience, qualifications and skills

-- Evidence of extensive professional experience of working with children and young people in a supporting capacity
+- Evidence of extensive professional experience (minimum of 2 years paid experience) of working with children and young people in a supporting capacity

 - In-depth knowledge of issues experienced by children and young people and in particular in relation to sexual violence and safeguarding